horozal/nodejs-template/README.md

 # nodejs-template
-Repository template for a project in Node.js
+Repository template for a Node.js project